open/close all folders

 - Missing Mom: Which is the question of many fans.

 - Nice Guy: Is generally level-headed and usually says things in the nicest way possible, despite some of the verbal insults some of the suspects give him.
-Until the other Alfendi comes out.
+At least, until the other Alfendi comes out, much to Lucy's horror.

 - Tomato in the Mirror: His other rude personality is actually his original personality.
 The nice personality was a new personality that appeared after the incident where he was shot.